 At the end of the Original Trilogy, Luke Skywalker towers over a vulnerable Darth Vader, lightsaber outstretched.
 The Emperor stalks behind, goading him to strike the killing blow.
 To do so would be warranted; in their last engagement, Darth Vader severed Luke’s hand, a fact which Luke considers with horror.
 Ultimately, though, he backs away.
 Together, Luke and Anakin overthrow the Emperor and free the Galaxy from the Empire.

-While perhaps slightly strained, I believe this is an apt metaphor for our current moment.
+While perhaps slightly strained, it’s an apt metaphor for the current moment.
 Crypto has been wronged by some incomplete or ill-considered regulation.
-But in order for crypto to achieve its maximum impact — if we want to extend to the maximum number of people monetary freedom and politically neutral payments and seizure-resistant stores of value and new forms of digital commerce and on and on and on — I believe we must embrace and help craft sensible regulation in the US.
-All of the regulators I’ve listed now care about crypto.
-And we should care about them.
-To do so is, fundamentally, to be hopeful and bullish on our industry and on ourselves.
+But in order for crypto to achieve its maximum impact — if we want to extend to the maximum number of people monetary freedom and politically neutral payments and seizure-resistant stores of value and new forms of digital commerce and on and on and on — then crypto must embrace and help craft sensible regulation in the US.
+All of the regulators listed now care about crypto.
+And crypto should care about them.
+To do so is, fundamentally, to be hopeful and bullish on the industry’s potential and ability.
 The Galaxy awaits.

 This post discusses US federal agencies only.
-Sorry, Matt Homer.
 To the audience: be aware that financial regulation happens at the state level, too.
 See here.

 Additionally, this post only discusses financial regulators.
 Other agencies may in the future regulate the non-financial applications of blockchain and cryptocurrency, although such applications still seem far away to me (if they ever emerge).
 But see here and also note that the recent Biden Executive Order directs non-financial agencies to examine cryptocurrency and blockchain.